baklai/helpdesk-app/docs/src/hd-live-log.md

 ---
-title: Help Desk Live Log
+title: Technical support
-description: Operational Technical Support Journal
+description: Technical support log of the clients
 ---

-# Help Desk Live Log
+# Technical support

-The **"Help Desk Live Log"** service is an operational journal where user requests coming into the technical support service are recorded.
+The **"Technical support"** service is an operational journal where user requests coming into the technical support service are recorded.

 ## Key Features